types of estrogen

 After that episode, I was put on continuous birth control so that I would no longer menstruate.
 The doctors thought that if I didn’t have a period, I wouldn’t have pain.

 No one was looking into estrogen dominance.
-And the birth control I was put on … it was a synthetic estrogen.
+And the contraceptive (birth control) I was put on … it was a synthetic estrogen.
 It added to my hormone imbalance and ended up making everything worse!

 Much later I learned that ovarian cysts are associated with estrogen dominance.